 - with some super crusty and delicious sourdough;

 - with green salad olives and feta and a nice vinaigrette like in this salad;

 - serve with some really nice homemade fermented pickles!
 A treat!
 Recipe for homemade mixed pickles coming soon.

 can be served hot, at room temperature, or even cold straight from the refrigerator.

 • as a delicious, simple, yet sophisticated-looking breakfast or brunch;

 • serve packed for work or school packed lunch;

 • stuffed inside a baguette making a great choice for a picnic;

-• serve as an appetiser or an entree.
+• serve as an appetizer or an entree.
 Great for snacking too

-• serve as it is traditionally served in Spain, make it little squares- serve as tapas
+• as it is traditionally served in Spain, make it little squares- serve as tapas

 Any leftovers keep very well refrigerated for a good 3-4 days.
 It is also suitable for freezing so you could freeze some for later use or if you have some leftovers that you may want to save for meal planning.
 Refrigerate or freeze in plastic containers.